 Linux development with C++ in Visual Studio

-- how to establish your first connection to a Linux machine from Visual Studio,
+- How to establish your first connection to a Linux machine from Visual Studio,

-- how sources are managed between Visual Studio and Linux,
+- How sources are managed between Visual Studio and Linux,

 Install Workload for Linux development with C++

-sudo apt install -y build-essential gdbserver
+sudo apt update sudo apt install -y build-essential gdb rsync zip openssh-server

 After you enter your information, Visual Studio manages the connection to your Linux system where builds are performed.
 If there are any problems, the build output points you directly to issues found in your code.